bluemoehre/chrome-meta-debugger/README.md

 The SVG icons used in this project have been created by Google Inc. and are licensed under the [Apache-2.0 License](https://github.com/google/material-design-icons/blob/master/LICENSE).
 Have a look into the [Material Design Icons](https://github.com/google/material-design-icons) for more of these.

+---

+Created with ❤️ in Hamburg, Germany\
+Updated with 🔥 in Lüneburg, Germany